-The Company unveiled a process flowsheet in June 2016 that has the potential to deliver a more competitive and efficient project with greater capacity to withstand cyclical downturns in rare earth prices.
-The planned annual rare earths output of the project is 14,000 tonnes of TREO equivalent, which includes 3,600 tonnes of the project's most valuable rare earth product, NdPr oxide.
+The Company first unveiled details of its phosphoric acid pre-leach flowsheet in June 2016, which it considers has the potential to deliver a more competitive and efficient project with greater capacity to withstand cyclical downturns in rare earth prices.
+The planned annual rare earths output of the project is 14,000 tonnes of total rare earth oxide (TREO) equivalent, which includes 3,600 tonnes of the project's most important rare earth product, NdPr oxide.
+Throughout the piloting program, improvements and refinements have been made to the process targeting higher NdPr recoveries, lower operating costs, and reduced waste streams.